MaciejBabicki/Rejestration-LoginApplication/README.md

 **General Info**

-This is a registration and login web application where users can register, log in, and perform various authentication-related tasks.
-The application is built using Java and Spring Boot framework.
+A web application providing user registration, login, and authentication functionality.
+Built with Java and Spring Boot, leveraging Spring Security for robust authentication and authorization, including password encryption, user roles, and email verification for new accounts.
+Developed RESTful APIs for user management and secured endpoints.

 **Technologies Used:**